Skip to contentSkip to footer

 The attributes tab will list all the attributes of an element, like class and value and lets you edit them live for all panes.
 Values will automatically wrap over multiple lines if they become too long (if you use atomic CSS for example).
 You can also add new attributes here.
 Keep the value empty for boolean values.
 You can delete attributes by clicking the trashcan icon.

 When you add a new attribute, Polypane will suggest attributes appropriate for the element you're editing.
 For example, an img will get a suggestion for an alt attribute, but a span will not.
+While editing or adding an attribute, valid values will be suggested as well.

 Classes